 However, failure to provide preventive care (eg, vaccinations, routine dental examinations) is not usually considered neglect.

 Severe corporal punishment (eg, whipping, burning, scalding) clearly constitutes physical abuse, but for lesser degrees of physical and emotional chastisement, the boundary between socially accepted behavior and abuse varies among different cultures.
-Likewise, certain cultural practices (eg, female genital mutilation are so extreme as to constitute abuse.
-However, certain folk remedies (eg, coining, cupping, irritant poultices) often create lesions (eg, bruises, petechiae, minor burns) that can blur the line between acceptable cultural practices and abuse.
+Likewise, certain cultural practices (eg, female genital mutilation Female Genital Mutilation Female genital mutilation is practiced routinely in parts of Africa (usually northern or central Africa), where it is deeply ingrained as part of some cultures.
+It is also done in some parts... read more ) are so extreme they constitute abuse in the US.
+However, certain folk remedies (eg, coining, cupping Cupping Cupping (a manipulative and body-based practice) is used in traditional Chinese medicine.
+Cupping is believed to increase blood flow to the site of application, thereby improving healing in... read more , irritant poultices) often create lesions (eg, bruises, petechiae, minor burns) that can blur the line between acceptable cultural practices and abuse.

 Generally, abuse can be attributed to a breakdown of impulse control in the parent or caregiver.
 Several factors contribute.